HR

 III.
 EMPLOYEE STATUS:

-B. Regular and Limited Term Employees (reference C):
+B. Regular and Limited Term Employees (reference B):

 2. Post-probationary: once an employee successfully completes the probationary period, the County may not end the employment relationship without cause.

-C. Appointed Officials: Employees in Appointed positions as identified in County policy remain employed at the mutual consent of the employee and the County (references B and F).
+C. Appointed Officials: Employees in Appointed positions as identified in County policy remain employed at the mutual consent of the employee and the County (references A and D).
 Either the Appointed Official or the County may end the employment relationship at will, with or without cause at any time and without following any Problem Solving, Performance Improvement or Adverse Action process.

 D. Elected Officials: Elected Officials are elected by the citizens of Larimer County and are not subject to this policy.